-The Kleinspan schooltime ended around 12noon or one o’ clock I guess and we lived about a mile east along Stuart Street and so one bleak and chilly winter day Donald Coleman and I set off for home in our grey shirts, grey shorts and grey socks.
+The Kleinspan schooltime ended around twelve noon or one o’ clock I guess and we lived about a mile east along Stuart Street and so one bleak and chilly winter day Donald Coleman and I set off for home in our grey shirts, grey shorts and grey socks.

 It was really cold and Donald had a box of matches in his pocket and a plan.
 We raked together a pile of the dry leaves and started a nice fire and sat down to warm our hands and shins as the fire crackled away.

 It soon burnt out and we meandered on and a block or two later made another blazing but short-lived fire to sit and chat and warm up by.